tomtenniscourt/Dad-Joke-Generator/README.md

 Description

 This is a simple app that allows users to randomly generate one of 5,000 'dad jokes' from an API.
-If the user likes the joke, they can save them to a list featured on another page within the app (called 'Saved') or simply generate a new joke to replace it.
+If the user likes the joke, they can save it to a list featured on another page within the app (called 'Saved') or simply generate a new joke to replace it.
 When the User navigates to the 'Saved' page, they are presented with a list of all the jokes they have saved from the previous page.

 The User can also upload their own joke to this page and edit both the randomly generated saved joke and their own if they so choose.